ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 to open a WebDAV connection without using another WebDAV client is to create a network connection for it (see below).
-Using Internet Explorer is not actually required in order to open a WebDAV connection, so the following can be done in any version of Microsoft Windows.
+Using Internet Explorer is not actually required in order to open a WebDAV connection, so the following can be done even when not using Internet Explorer.

 To create a network connection, right-click on the My Computer icon and choose Map Network Drive (or go to My Network Places and click on Add a network place).